moneytree/aws-glue-packager/README.md

 chmod +x package-glue-job.sh
 ```

-Then invoke it with the path to your Glue script's entry point (the initial .py file).
+Then invoke it with the path to your Glue script's entry point (the main .py file).
 The name of the directory in which this .py file exists will be used as the Job name,
 which only impacts the output folder's name.